Central Plugin Directory

 I think this could catapult the use of redmine as it would allow for a large base to get involved in periphery activities besides core redmine development.

-#1 Updated by Vinod Singh about 8 years ago
+#1 Updated by Vinod Singh almost 13 years ago

 IMHO it would be great to follow Apache style management of the plugins.
 Where all mature plugin are at one place and new/experimental plugins at some incubator location.
 That will help people know about the status of plugins and increase their comfort level in using them.

-#2 Updated by Eric Davis about 8 years ago
+#2 Updated by Eric Davis almost 13 years ago

 - Category set to Plugin API